 It is great to put in your 150 minutes of exercise a week.
 Just don’t “blow it” by going to the refrigerator too often!

-If you want to get a healthier lifestyle you may notice the extra weight around your middle.
-That type of fat is called visceral fat.
-It is the more dangerous fat than on your legs or arms.
+If you want to get a healthier lifestyle you may want to get rid of the extra weight around your middle.
+Visceral fat is more dangerous fat than fat on your legs or arms.
 It is the fat around your organs that can cause more damage to your body.

 Visceral Fat vs Subcutaneous Fat

-Visceral Fat is known as belly fat.
-A protruding belly and large waist are two signs that you have too much visceral fat.
+Visceral Fat – A protruding belly and large waist are two signs that you have too much visceral fat.

 Subcutaneous Fat – If you can pinch it easily from anywhere on your body, that is subcutaneous fat.
 It lies just below the skin.

-Visceral Fat is dangerous because it is associated with inflammation, higher incidents of type 2 diabetes, insulin resistance, heart disease and even certain cancers.
+People with Visceral Fat have more inflammation and higher incidents of type 2 diabetes, insulin resistance, heart disease and even certain cancers than other people.

 A ketogenic diet or a low-carb diet may help in reducing visceral fat.